-Prerequisite: RDG 090 and ENGL 090 or qualifying score
+Prerequisite: ENGL 090 and RDG 090 or qualifying score on accepted placement tests

 This course is designed to provide a foundation for criminal law in the United States, providing definitions of crimes, their elements, penalties and defenses.
 The essential skill emphasized in the course is critical thinking.